Septic means infected with bacteria.

 Septic emboli typically originate in a heart valve.
 An infected heart valve can yield a small blood clot that can travel almost anywhere in the body.
 If it travels to the brain and blocks a blood vessel, it’s called a stroke.
 If the clot is infected (septic emboli), it’s classified as a septic stroke.

 Along with heart valve infection, common causes of septic emboli include:

-The symptoms of septic emboli are similar to of infection, such as:
+The symptoms of septic emboli are similar to

 Additional symptoms could include:

 - sharp chest or back pain

 - shortness of breath